 VENTURE SUPPORT ROLES

-OCR offers opportunities for graduate students and postdocs to participate on multidisciplinary teams that provide strategy and leadership assistance for new ventures and/or other licensing opportunities in the area of business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation, marketing plan development, and other similar areas.
+OCR offers opportunities for graduate and professional school students to participate on multidisciplinary teams that provide strategy and leadership assistance for new ventures and/or other licensing opportunities in the area of business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation, marketing plan development, and other similar areas.

-Canaan-Yale Fellows are select graduate students and postdocs at Yale who work in multidisciplinary teams to provide strategy and leadership around startups in Canaan Partner’s portfolio.
+Canaan-Yale Fellows are select graduate and professional school students at Yale who work in multidisciplinary teams to provide strategy and leadership around startups in Canaan Partner’s portfolio.
 Canaan Partners is a $4B global venture capital firm focused on seed and early-stage technology.
 Students are divided into two multidisciplinary teams to provide strategy and leadership around startups in Canaan’s portfolio.
-This opportunity is particularly geared to grad students and postdocs in the biological sciences as well as School of Management students.
+This opportunity is particularly geared to grad students in the biological sciences as well as medical school students with strong backgrounds in the life sciences.
 Students commit to: participating for one academic year for 40 hours per semester.
 Students receive: Education and direction for engagement from Canaan as they work with two projects in the fall and two in the spring, as well as a stipend.
 Students who complete the program will then have the opportunity to explore projects focused on select Yale research.

 Business of Biotech